Newfoundland & Labrador Police and Peace Officers' Memorial Association

 Mr. Baikie died on December 16, 1969 in a boating accident at Charleys Point in Lake Melville Labrador while on a Wild patrol with Bernard Chaulk.

-Fishery Guardian Calvin Augustus Swyers
+Fishery Guardian Calvin A. Swyers

 Fisheries & Oceans Canada